vmware/vic-product/docs/user_doc/vic_vsphere_admin/register_different_psc.md

 2. Stop the vSphere Integrated Containers Management Portal service.

     <pre>systemctl stop admiral.service</pre>
-2. List all of the containers that are running in the appliance.
+2. List all of the containers in the appliance.

     <pre>docker ps -a</pre>